hiteshredroad/fast-api-backend/README.md

 ## TL;DR

-If you really don't want to read the [blog post](https://developer.mongodb.com/quickstart/python-quickstart-fastapi/) and want to get up and running, activate your Python virtualenv, and then run the following from your terminal (edit the `MONGODB_URL` first!):
+before running activate your Python virtualenv, and then run the following from your terminal (edit the `MONGODB_URL` first!):

 ```bash
 # Install the requirements: